PeiYauWeng/CS5850_V2/README.md

 ```
 and than run S3Application

-Do created deleted or updated files in folder demoDrive
+Do created deleted or updated files in folder dir

-It will sync up all the changes from demoDrive folder to Amazon S3 bucket: ibox-bucket
+It will sync up all the changes from demoDrive folder to Amazon S3 bucket

 End with an example of getting some data out of the system or using it for a little demo